kirlf/cubesats/fec.md

 | Spectral efficiency | 0.5 | 1 |

-### QPSK vs. OQPSK
+### Why OQPSK is used more than QPSK?

-One solution to avoid π radians phase jumps (zero crossings), is to use Offset QPSK \(OQPSK\).
+QPSK has possible phase jumps (zero crossings).
+When the signal is low-pass filtered (as is typical in a transmitter), these phase-shifts result in large amplitude fluctuations.
+One solution to avoid π radians phase jumps, is to use Offset QPSK \(OQPSK\).

 ![ Signal constellations of the conventional QPSK and OQPSK.](https://raw.githubusercontent.com/kirlf/cubesats/master/.gitbook/assets/image%20%2812%29.png)

->*Signal constellations of the conventional QPSK and OQPSK*
+>*Fig. 3.2.
+Signal constellations of the conventional QPSK and OQPSK*

 The sequence in the Q-branch is delayed by T/2, where T is channel symbol duration \(by 1 bit duration\).
 With this operation 180 degrees phase jumps are avoided and hence deep distortions in envelope will not occur.

-The same theoretical BER performance.
+OQPS and QPSK have the same theoretical BER performance.

 ![BER](https://raw.githubusercontent.com/kirlf/cubesats/master/.gitbook/assets/image%20%284%29.png)

+> *Fig. 3.3.
+Bit error ratio curves in Rician flat fading channel. *

 Moreover, [pulse shaping](https://en.wikipedia.org/wiki/Pulse_shaping) procedure is frequently applied.